lephare-photoz/lephare/docs/advanced_install.rst

     # Setting clone=True would use a git clone which may be faster but will only run
     # on an empty directory.

-* `LEPHAREDIR` is the location of the auxiliary input data.
-* `LEPHAREWORK` is the location of the intermediate files produced during a lephare run.

-Both can be set if preferred or left to the default location in the user cache.

 Developer Installation
 **********************